gomorpheus/morpheus-docs/getting_started/ha/perconaTls.rst

    .. code-block:: bash

-    mysql> GRANT ALL PRIVILEGES ON *.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword' with grant option;
+    mysql> GRANT ALL PRIVILEGES ON *.* TO 'morpheusDbUser'@'%' IDENTIFIED BY 'morpheusDbUserPassword';

     mysql> FLUSH PRIVILEGES;